Non-Obvious Manipulability of the Rank-Minimizing Mechanism

-The rank-minimizing mechanism is an appealing mechanism for assignment problems, because it directly optimizes a natural objective that is desirable to policy-makers.
-Thus, it is somewhat striking that there has been thus far relatively little written about this mechanism in the economics (and in particular, school choice) literature, while there have been hundreds of papers written about mechanisms such as DA and TTC.
+In sum, the rank-minimizing mechanism is appealing for assignment problems, because it directly optimizes a natural objective that is desirable to policy-makers.
+Thus, it is somewhat striking that there has been thus far relatively little written about this mechanism in the economics (and in particular, school choice) literature, while there have been perhaps hundreds of papers written about mechanisms such as DA and TTC.
 One possible explanation for this gap is that the literature is overly-focused on strategyproofness as an incentive property, which is satisfied by both DA and TTC.
 While strategyproofness is a very appealing desideratum, it limits the flexibility for a designer to optimize on other important dimensions.
 Considering weaker properties such as NOM allows access to a broader class of mechanisms, including (some) rank-minimizing ones.
 Whether such mechanisms will be manipulated in practice is ultimately an empirical question, but given my results and their other desirable properties, I argue that RM mechanisms are a class of mechanisms that is worthy of further investigation for practical market design applications.